-In most cases, the applicant must also demonstrate that the investment will, or is likely to, benefit New Zealand (the 'Benefit Test').
-If the relevant land includes non-urban land over five hectares, then the benefit must be 'substantial and identifiable' (i.e. more than just likely to benefit New Zealand).
-There are more streamlined and targeted pathways available (e.g. the 'special forestry test') for obtaining consent to an overseas investment in residential land or forestry land.
+In most cases, the applicant must also demonstrate that the investment will, or is likely to, benefit New Zealand (the Benefit Test).
+If the relevant land includes non-urban land over five hectares or is to be converted from farm land to forestry, then the benefit must be 'substantial and identifiable' (i.e. more than just likely to benefit New Zealand).
+There are more streamlined and targeted pathways available (e.g. the 'special forestry test') for obtaining consent to an overseas investment in residential land or existing forestry land.

-The Benefit Test involves assessing the proposed investment against various specified factors.
-These factors include economic benefits (such as the creation of job opportunities, increased export receipts and added market competition), environmental benefits and other miscellaneous benefits.
+The Benefit Test involves assessing the proposed investment against seven broad factors.
+These factors include benefits to the economy (such as the creation of job opportunities, increased export receipts and introduction of technology), natural environmental public access, protection of historic heritage, advancing a significant government policy, New Zealander participation in the investment, and other consequential benefits to New Zealand.